-Troy Moore Undergraduate Essay Contest
+Troy Moore Undergraduate Ethics Essay Contest

-The Troy Moore Undergraduate Essay Contest in Ethics
+Annual Troy Moore Undergraduate Ethics Essay Contest

 Prizes: First $250, Second $150, Third $100

 The Troy Moore essay contest is an annual competition that challenges Georgia State University undergraduates to analyze the urgent ethical issues confronting them in today’s complex world.
-Students are encouraged to write thought-provoking essays that address ethical questions in a reasoned and rigorous way.
+Students are encouraged to write thought-provoking and well-informed essays that address ethical questions in a reasoned and rigorous way.

 This year’s suggested topics:

 - Ought universities to take public positions on controversial political issues?

 - Under what conditions if any is it appropriate to prevent school-age children from access to certain literature?